amsb/react-evoke/README.md

 }
 ```

-The fallback prop provides a component which takes `{ state, actions, error, clearError }` as props, where:
+The `ErrorBoundary` component must be a descendant of the Store component.
+The `fallback` prop provides a component which takes `{ state, actions, error, clearError }` as props, where:

-* `state` is the current state of the Store which should be treated as **read-only**.
+* `state` is the current state of the Store which must be treated as **read-only**.
 * `actions` are the callable async actions defined by the store.
 * `error` is the error object that was thrown.
 * `clearError` is an argument-less function that clears the error (and effectively "retries") *when the error was thrown by an initializer*.

 ## Caveats

-* This library uses `React.Context` `Consumer`'s `unstable_observedBits` internally to limit consumer updates to only those "subscribing" to the modified substate.
-This unstable/experimental feature of `React` may be removed/replaced in future version of React.
+* This library uses React Context's `unstable_observedBits` internally to limit consumer updates to only those "subscribing" to the modified substate.
+This unstable/experimental feature of React may be removed/replaced in future version of React.
+Hopefully it will be replaced by something even better.
-* This library makes use of [`Suspense`](https://reactjs.org/docs/code-splitting.html#suspense) in a way that might not yet be officially sanctioned.
+* This library makes use of [`Suspense`](https://reactjs.org/docs/code-splitting.html#suspense) in a way that isn't yet officially sanctioned.

 ## Rationale